 3. Co-Curricular Activity: LEAD 1960, Leadership Training Practicum

-This introductory course is limited to students in the Leadership Minor who are involved in formal training provided by the Office of Engaged Initiatives (Stage 1 activity for Certificate in Engaged LeadershipLinks to an external site. plus retreat), Public Service Center, Greek leadership, Cornell Outdoor Education, or other approved program.
+This introductory course is limited to students who are involved in formal training provided by the Office of Engaged Initiatives (Stage 1 activity for Certificate in Engaged LeadershipLinks to an external site. plus retreat), Public Service Center, Greek leadership, Cornell Outdoor Education, or other approved program.
 Topics covered in the approved program should include: Reflection on what it means to be a leader; various models/styles of leadership; assessing personal strengths and weaknesses; team building and group values; motivation and engagement; managing conflict; and leading with authenticity and a personal leadership philosophy.
 Approximately 15 hours of formal classroom instruction is equivalent to one credit hour.

 4. Previous Leadership Course

 Once you have completed a leadership course or professional development program, you are eligible for Tier 2: Foundations in Leadership.
 If you take a course found on the Tier 3 Electives list first, you can substitute that course for the Tier 1 course requirement.
 However, you will still need to complete at least 6 additional credits of coursework from the Tier 3 list to satisfy the Tier 3 requirement.